sherbold/replication-kit-jss-2020-dsn-mapping-study/README.md

-# replication-kit-jss-2020-dsn-mapping-study
+# Replication kit for: A systematic mapping study of developer social network research

-Replication kit for our mapping study on developer social networks
+The replication kit is relatively small and only consists of the CSV file with the publications and the meta-data we extracted from them.